-Plan Features Network Amounts Annual Deductible ■ Individual. \$3,000 Family (not to exceed the applicable Individual amount per Covered Person). \$6,000 Annual Out-of-Pocket Maximum ■ Individual. \$6,350 Family (not to exceed the applicable Individual amount per Covered Person). \$12,700 The Annual Deductible applies toward the Out-of-Pocket Maximum for all Covered Health Services.
-The Annual Out-of-Pocket Maximum applies to all Covered Health Services under the Plan, including Covered Health Services provided in Section 15, Outpatient Prescription Drugs.
+Plan Features Network Amounts Annual Deductible Individual. \$3,000 ■ Family (not to exceed the applicable Individual amount per Covered Person).
+Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible. \$6,000 Annual Out-of-Pocket Maximum ■ Individual. \$6,350 ■ Family (not to exceed the applicable Individual amount per Covered Person).
+Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Out-of-Pocket Maximum. \$12,700 The Annual Deductible applies toward the Out-of-Pocket Maximum for all Covered Health Services.

+Plan Features Network Amounts The Annual Out-of-Pocket Maximum applies to all Covered Health Services under the Plan, including Covered Health Services provided in Section 15, Outpatient Prescription Drugs.
 Lifetime Maximum Benefit There is no dollar limit to the amount the Plan will pay for essential Benefits during the entire period you are enrolled in this Plan.
-Unlimited Generally the following are considered to be essential benefits under the Patient Protection and Affordable Care Act :

-Plan Features Network Amounts Ambulatory patient services; emergency services, hospitalization; maternity and newborn care, mental health and substance-related and addictive disorders services (including behavioral health treatment); prescription drug products; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.
+Unlimited Generally the following are considered to be essential benefits under the Patient Protection and Affordable Care Act : Ambulatory patient services; emergency services, hospitalization; maternity and newborn care, mental health and substance-related and addictive disorders services (including behavioral health treatment); prescription drug products; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.